MRC-CLIMB/docs/docs/notebook-servers/using-interface.md

-# Using the Jupiter Notebook Interface
+# Using the Jupyter Notebook Interface

 ![Screenshot](img/tabs.png)